-The Karuah East Quarry (KEQ) Project was under construction at the time of monitoring (October 2018).
+The Karuah East Quarry (KEQ) Project commenced operations in May 2019 after construction of the plant in 2018.
 Vegetation clearing commenced in April 2016 and the majority of the KEQ project area was primarily cleared between April and June 2016, with some clearing also occurring in November 2016.
-Clearing completed to date represents completion of the first stage of clearing for the project.
+The majority of the disturbance area has been cleared to-date.
 Major earthworks have also been completed including construction of the haul road, detention basins, and other infrastructure areas.
 The current extent of clearing within the KEQ project area is shown in Figure 2.